 Quick Tip To Deal With Burning Poop/Diarrhea

-Imagine, you not only get extra clean with Booty Mint but you also get well needed cool down leaving you feeling fresh.
+Imagine, you not only get extra clean with BOOTY MINT but you also get a well needed cool down leaving you feeling fresh.

 Continue to enjoy your spicy wings, just don't go overboard.